KyleKing/pytest_cache_assert/docs/README.md

 This package can minimize test case logic, while improving test thoroughness

+This project was heavily inspired by the excellent [pytest-recording](https://github.com/kiwicom/pytest-recording)

 ### Basic Example

 Situation: You've created a new project with poetry called `package_a` with one file `source_file.py` and test `tests/test_file.py`